AmjedChakhis/MicroservicesProj/README.md

 ## Microservices Architecture 🌐
 The application is divided into several microservices, each responsible for a specific domain:

-1. **Client Service**: Manages client information, including personal details such as identification number, name, address, phone number, and email.
+1. **Client Service**: Manages client information, including personal details.
-2. **Vehicle Service**: Handles vehicle data, including attributes like VIN, license plate, brand, model, year, and ownership.
+2. **Vehicle Service**: Handles vehicle data, with CRUD operations and associating vehicles with clients.
 3. **Workshop Service**: Organizes the workshop's schedule and maintenance tasks, including start time, end time, descriptions, status, and the associated vehicle.
-4. **Notification Service**: Sends notifications (email or SMS) to clients when their vehicle is scheduled for maintenance or after a repair is completed.
+4. **Notification Service**: Sends notifications (email) to clients when their vehicle is scheduled for maintenance or after a repair is completed.
 5. **Invoice Service**: Generates and sends invoices to clients for completed maintenance tasks.

 The services communicate asynchronously where needed, utilizing RabbitMQ for event-based messaging, ensuring loose coupling and scalability.